Skip to content

 Budget-Friendly Places to Stay in Lisbon

 YES!
-LISBON HOSTEL // This award-winning hostel is among the highest-rated hostels on Hostelworld.com.
-It is located in a convenient and central area where you will have access to explore the city by foot easily.
+LISBON HOSTEL: This award-winning hostel is among the highest-rated hostels on Hostelworld.com.
+It is located in a convenient and central area, so you can easily explore the city by foot.
 Yes!
-Lisbon Hostel is great for solo travelers looking to meet people as they host pub crawls, walking tours, and group dinners.
+Lisbon Hostel is great for solo travelers looking to meet people, as it hosts pub crawls, walking tours, and group dinners.

-HOME LISBON HOSTEL // Another award-winning hostel known for the incredible budget dinners cooked by the hostel owner’s mother.
-Home Lisbon Hostel is located in the city center and has been praised as one of the best hostels in the world.
+HOME LISBON HOSTEL: This award-winning hostel is also known for the incredible budget dinners cooked by the hostel owner’s mother.
+It is located in the city center and has been praised as one of the best hostels in the world.

 Mid-Range Places to Stay in Lisbon